Robert T. Lyons

-Robert Timothy Lyons (23 February 1873 – 15 May 1956) was an architect responsible for many residential and commercial buildings in New York City in the early 20th century.
+Robert Timothy Lyons (February 23, 1873 – May 15, 1956) was an architect responsible for many residential and commercial buildings in New York City in the early 20th century.
 He typically built in a Renaissance Revival or Neo-Federal style.

 Early life

-Lyons was born in New York on 23 February 1873 and died 15 May 1956 in Truckville, Luzerne County, Pennsylvania.
+Lyons was born in New York on February 23, 1873 and died May 15, 1956 in Trucksville, Pennsylvania.

 Career

 Emporis, the global real estate data and photo publishing firm, identifies 29 of Lyons's buildings in New York City in some detail—built largely between 1891 and 1931 (listed below).
 They are virtually all hotels or residential buildings.
 There are some commercial buildings.

 Lyons's notable work from the earlier part of his career includes the “St. Urban” on Central Park West at 89th Street, which opened in 1906, built in partnership with developer Peter Banner.

 There is at least one example of Lyons's work in Brooklyn Heights: 11 Schermerhorn Street.
 Robert T. Lyons was an associate architect to William Van Alen in the preliminary design of the Reynolds Building, which was later revised to create the Chrysler Building, and he was the supervising architect in the building of what became the Chrysler Building.

 Lyons partnered with Bing & Bing on a number of prominent projects over a period of several decades.
 Among the earliest projects in that partnership was “the tallest apartment building in the world” at 903 Park Avenue at 79th Street—breaking the record of 12 stories with 17 stories when it opened in 1916.
 Another prominent Bing & Bing project was the Gramercy Park Hotel, completed in 1925.
 It is located at the commencement of Lexington Avenue on Gramercy Park and was built on the site of architect Stanford White’s home.
 He partnered with Bing & Bing on 2 Horatio Street apartment building which opened in 1931.